davidtinker/grails-cors/README.md

 Changelog
 ---------
+1.1.7:
+- Merged PR for Spring Security 2 plugin (thanks neoecos).
+This plugin will no longer work with Spring Security < 2.0.

 1.1.6:
 - Reverted to building plugin with Grails 2.2.1.
 Version 1.1.5 wasn't working with a Grails 2.0.3 app